Tag Archives: Independence Day

 courtesy of Wikipedia

-Loveland Pass, CO looking east from the summit.
+Loveland Pass, CO, looking east from the summit.
 Courtesy of Wikipedia.

 Today, as I celebrate this Independence Day, my mind goes back to a moment in time I shall never forget.

-The afternoon breeze, mingled with the whiff of hamburgers sizzling on the pit, put our troubles behind us.
-Don was in good spirits, along with ample supply of his favorite beverage.
+The afternoon breeze mingled with the whiff of hamburgers sizzling on the pit, putting our troubles behind us.
+Don was in good spirits, along with an ample supply of his favorite beverage.
 He drank one after another, as he rehashed old childhood and war stories.
-I roasted marshmallows over the campfire, until raindrops drove us inside our van.
+I roasted marshmallows over the campfire until raindrops drove us inside our van.
 We tucked in for the night in our sleeping bags.

 In no time, Don’s snoring commenced.
 As my eyelids grew heavy, I thought, at least I’m not out in this wilderness alone.